jarrettyeo/NTUOSS-SeleniumFacebookAPIforUdemy/README.md

 ## Postface

-Very regrettably, there are many areas of improvement for the code used in this workshop.
+There are many areas of improvement for the code used in this workshop.
 I promise you that I will polish it when time permits.